Measuring Methane Loss in Texas’ Barnett Shale

 Karion and her colleagues noted that their flights included the cities of Dallas and Fort Worth, where municipal distribution of natural gas to homes may be one of several sources of the methane emissions.
 “So we were able to capture more of the natural gas supply chain than we’ve captured before, including leaks from homes, pipelines, and other parts of the natural gas distribution system,” Karion said.

-This new paper, along with several other airborne emission studies conducted by NOAA and CIRES in recent years, may help policymakers determine how to meet the goals of the President’s Climate Action Plan, said Russ Schnell, Deputy Director of NOAA ESRL’s Global Monitoring Division.
+This new paper, along with several other airborne emission studies conducted by NOAA and CIRES in recent years, may help policymakers determine how to meet the goals of the President’s Climate Action Plan, said Russ Schnell, Deputy Director of NOAA ESRL’s Global Monitoring Laboratory.
 “To meet those goals, the natural gas and oil sector would need to reduce its methane emissions by 40 percent below 2012 levels in the next decade,” Schnell said.
 “To achieve this, we must understand where large leaks occur and why some fields leak 5 to 10 times more than others.”

 This study was funded primarily by the Environmental Defense Fund.